How to Share About Your Trauma Therapy Without Overloading Your Relationship (A Nervous System Perspective)

 Balancing Vulnerability and Boundaries in Relationships

 Sharing about trauma therapy with a partner, spouse, or close friend can be meaningful, but it can also feel complicated.
 Many people worry about saying too much, saying too little, or unintentionally overwhelming the person they care about.
-The truth is that there isn’t a single “correct” way to talk about trauma therapy in relationships.
+One of the most common things I hear from clients is some version of this: "I want my partner to understand what I'm going through, but I don't want to make it their problem."
+To me, that tension reflects something important about the difference between intimacy and emotional labor.

 Research shows that sharing trauma with a supportive partner can contribute to healing, particularly when the response feels validating and safe.
 However, the type and amount of support offered by a partner also matters.
 Studies suggest that mismatched support, either too little or too much, can sometimes increase avoidance around trauma disclosure in relationships.